Universal Life Church: Later expansion and division

 The Universal Life Church ran into difficulties as new branches of the ULC were granted charters and began moving off in different directions.
 The Modesto group struggled to maintain control over these other entities as ULC affiliates grew in number.
-There are currently multiple groups operating under the ULC name, most of which are unaffiliated in practice.
-During this period, the IRS became suspicious about tax avoidance efforts within the church, eventually determining that Hensley, the Modesto ULC, and numerous affiliated churches chartered under its name were promoting tax avoidance schemes within church periodicals.
+There are multiple groups operating under the ULC name, most of which are unaffiliated in practice.
+During this period, the Internal Revenue Service (IRS) became suspicious about tax avoidance efforts within the church, eventually determining that Hensley, the Modesto ULC, and affiliated churches chartered under its name were promoting tax avoidance schemes within church periodicals.
 As a result, the IRS withdrew ULC Modesto's tax-exempt status in 1984.
 Over the next 16 years, Hensley and his family battled the IRS in court over disputed tax payments.
 The matter was eventually settled in 2000 when the Modesto group agreed to pay $1.5 million in back taxes.

 By 1999, the ULC had begun offering ordinations online.
 News coverage about journalists and celebrities getting ordained to perform weddings helped boost the popularity of online ordination.
-As more people became aware of non-traditional officiants presiding over wedding ceremonies, ULC membership rolls surged.
+As more people became aware of non-traditional officiants presiding over wedding ceremonies, ULC membership rolls rose.
 Between 1962 and 2008, the ULC issued more than 18 million ordinations worldwide.
 A large number of people seeking ULC ordination do so in order to be able to legally officiate at weddings or perform other spiritual rites.
 A 2007 article noted that "[a]bout 70 percent of people who become ordained through the Universal Life Church do so... to officiate at weddings".
 According to a 2016 internal survey conducted by wedding website The Knot and reported by the Baltimore Sun, 43% of couples in the U.S. in 2016 chose to have a friend or family member officiate their wedding, up from 29% in 2009.
-Another example of a person becoming ordained through ULC in order to perform a religious ritual is that of a Native American in Cincinnati, who needed such an affiliation to perform smudging ceremonies as part of the prayer ritual for other Native Americans in area hospitals.
+Another example of a person becoming ordained through ULC in order to perform a religious ritual is that of a Native American in Cincinnati, Ohio, who needed such an affiliation to perform smudging ceremonies as part of the prayer ritual for other Native Americans in area hospitals.

-Following Kirby Hensley's death in 1999, an organizational split led to the creation of the ULC Monastery (ULCM; now based in Seattle under the name Universal Life Church Ministries), which remains unaffiliated with the Modesto group.
+Following Kirby Hensley's death in 1999, an organizational split led to the creation of the ULC Monastery (ULCM, also using the name Universal Life Church Ministries; now based in Seattle), which remains unaffiliated with the Modesto group.
 The ULCM formally split from the ULC in 2006 following financial, legal, and philosophical disputes between the two bodies and began ordaining ministers independently.